 The study found that overweight people with prediabetes can often prevent or delay diabetes by losing 5 to 7% of their body weight.
-They can do this through cutting fat and calories and increasing physical activity, such as walking 30 minutes a day 5 days a week.
-The modest weight loss from diet and increased physical activity lowered diabetes onset by nearly 60 percent in study participants.
-Treatment with metformin, an oral diabetes medication, lowered the risk of developing diabetes by 31 percent in the study.
+They can do this through cutting fat and calories and increasing physical activity, such as walking 30 minutes a day five days a week.
+The modest weight loss from diet and increased physical activity lowered diabetes onset by nearly 60 per cent in study participants.
+Treatment with metformin, an oral diabetes medication, reduced the risk of developing diabetes by 31 per cent in the study.

-When these results were announced, they surpassed even researchers’ expectations.
-Study chair Dr. David Nathan of Massachusetts General Hospital said, “They came as close to qualifying for ‘the gold’ as any diabetes finding of the last decade.”
+The results surpassed even the researchers’ expectations.
+Study chair Dr David Nathan of Massachusetts General Hospital said, “They came as close to qualifying for ‘the gold’ as any diabetes finding of the last decade.”

 Diabetes is the sixth leading cause of death in the United States.
 Statistics just released by the Centers for Disease Control and Prevention show that 20.8 million people—7% of the population—have diabetes, and over 6 million of them don’t even know they have it.
 Another 41 million people have prediabetes.